 Training the next generation of Alaskan underground mine mechanics.

 World-class workforce training in occupational fields leading to employment in the mining industry, with special emphasis on expanding an Alaskan workforce for underground Mine Mechanics.

 - High school students are encouraged to apply to take the Center for Mine Training's introductory course - "Introduction to Mining Occupations and Operations", which is held each Spring semester.
 With support and thanks to Hecla Greens Creek and Coeur Alaska Kensington, many students receive scholarship support each year, ensuring no cost for the interested student.
-The course offers students a broad overview of Alaska's mining industry as presented first hand from industry experts.
-This course also includes a field trip to an operating mine - students will see first hand how minerals are industrially extracted from the ground, processed into useable products, and how mine's reclamate to make sure the waste left behind is fully and responsibly accounted for.
+The course offers students a broad overview of Alaska's mining industry as presented firsthand by industry experts.
+This course also includes a field trip to an operating mine - students will see firsthand how minerals are industrially extracted from the ground, processed into useable products, and how mines proceed through reclamation to make sure the waste left behind is fully and responsibly accounted for.

 Hecla Mine Mechanic Scholarship

-Have deep interest in pursuing a career in mine mechanics at Hecla Greens Creek?
+Have a deep interest in pursuing a career in mine mechanics at Hecla Greens Creek?
 Consider applying for the Hecla Greens Creek Mine Mechanic scholarship!
-Hecla Greens Creek and UAS want to help and put you to work.
-Space is limited and not all who apply will recieve support.
-Students interested in this scholarship should be enrolled as AAS Power Technology, Mine Mechanic or Heavy Duty Diesel majors.
+Hecla Greens Creek and UAS want to help put you to work.
+Space is limited and not all who apply will receive support.
+Students interested in this scholarship should be enrolled in the AAS or OEC Power Technology program, with an emphasis in Mine Mechanics.